 How to Exchange Chinese Currency

-- Order Chinese RMB from Your Home Bank: Most banks outside of China don’t keep a lot of foreign currency on hand, so you’ll need to order Chinese yuan in advance.
-Unfortunately, you can’t simply walk-in to your bank and get as much Chinese currency as you want.
-The exchange here is subject to the bank’s exchange rate when you order, and each bank is a little bit different.
+- Order RMB from Your Home Bank: Most banks outside of China don’t keep a lot of foreign currency on hand, so you’ll need to order Chinese yuan in advance.
+Unfortunately, you can’t simply walk-in to your bank and get as much currency as you want.
+The cost to purchase is subject to the bank’s exchange rate when you order, and each bank is a little bit different.

-- Exchange for Chinese RMB at the Airport or Hotel: When traveling internationally, you’ll see currency exchange kiosks at the airport and potentially when you check-in to your hotel.
-This is definitely the most convenient way to exchange money, but it comes at the cost of a terrible exchange rate.
-Because of this, exchange kiosks are my least favorite way to exchange for Chinese currency.
+- Exchange for Chinese RMB at the Airport or Hotel: When traveling internationally, you’ll see currency kiosks at the airport and potentially when you check-in to your hotel.
+This is definitely the most convenient way to buy renminbi, but it comes at the cost of a terrible exchange rate.
+Because of this, kiosks are my least favorite way to get renminbi.

-- Withdraw Chinese RMB from a Chinese ATM: Most foreign travelers tend to use a Chinese ATM to get cash because it’s just so convenient.
+- Withdraw Renminbi from an ATM: Most foreign travelers tend to use a Chinese ATM to get cash because it’s just so convenient.
 There are ATMs on pretty much every street corner (and in airports) and you generally get a good exchange rate.
 Be warned, though: the fees can add up.
-Plan on at least a $5 fee from the Chinese bank plus whatever your bank will charge at home.
+Plan on at least a $5 fee from the local bank plus whatever your bank will charge at home.
 Whenever you use a Chinese ATM, I’d withdraw the maximum allowed (usually 2,000-3,000) to minimize your fees.

-- Exchange for Chinese RMB at a Chinese Bank: This is my preferred way of exchanging for Chinese RMB.
+- Exchange for Renminbi at a Local Bank: This is the cheapest way of exchanging for Chinese RMB.
 There are no fees and you always get the best exchange rates at Chinese banks.
 The problem is you may end up waiting a decent amount of time at the bank and encounter language barriers.
 If you’re exchanging a large amount of money, this is going to save you money.
 For anything under a few thousand Renminbi, it’s best to use an ATM.

-My advice?
 I recommend you draw from several of these approaches.
-You may need to get a little cash at the airport exchange kiosk when you land to pay for a taxi, but then you’ll want to pull from an ATM or go to a Chinese bank to get the rest of your cash.
+You may need to get a little cash at the airport kiosk when you land to pay for a taxi, but then you’ll want to pull from an ATM or go to a nearby bank to get the rest of your cash.

 To learn more tips on how to exchange for Chinese currency, you can see my comprehensive guide here.